programminghistorian/ph-submissions/lessons/gravity-model.md

 [^15]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 769.
 [^16]: For English speakers, the author recommends Eugene O'Loughlin, 'How To...Calculate Pearson's Correlation Coefficient', *YouTube* (17 December 2015): https://www.youtube.com/watch?v=2SCg8Kuh0tE&t=10s.
 [^17]: Crymble, A, A. Dennett, and T. Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, vol. 71, no. 3 (2018), 747-771.

-# Acknowledgements

-With thanks to Angela Kedgley, Sarah Lloyd, Joe Cozens, Katrina Navickas, and Leanne Calvert for reading and commenting on earlier drafts of this article.
-Also thanks to the *British Academy* for funding the writing workshop in Bogotá, Colombia at which this article was drafted.
-And finally to Adam Dennett for introducing me to these wonderful formula and unleashing their potential for historians.